paris-saclay-cds/ramp-workflow/doc/using_kits.rst

    for more details.

 Now you are ready to write your own solution for the prediction problem.
-It is useful to read the starting kit notebook which will outline the
+It is useful to read the starting kit notebook which will introduce the problem, provide some data analysis and visualisation and walk you through a simple example solution.
+There will also be at least one example submission in ``submissions/``, which show you which files are required for each submission, how they need to be named and how each file should be structured.

 Submiting to a RAMP event
 =========================